 Here, as at TiomanIn Malaysia, the coral reef becomes mangrove in places on the beach: trees grow in the sea.

-Family atmosphere and peaceful in my guesthouse.
-Two charming old ladies hold the restaurant, helped by a lot of other people who must be from the same family.
-Nothing is caring for me, makes me big smiles, unable to really converse.
-Only a young guy (a nephew, a cousin, a grandson?)
-Gibbered a few words of English.
+Peaceful family atmosphere in my guesthouse.
+Two charming old ladies run the restaurant, helped by a bunch of other people who must be from the same family.
+Everybody is looking after me, smiling at me, because they can't really talk to each other.
+Only one young guy (a nephew, a cousin, a grandson?) is gibbering a few words of English.

-After the rice-fish, I go home Froggies, at two steps, get to know the other divers.
-Tonight is a celebration: some customers have brought cheese to Christiane, and I'm not the only one to have thought of bringing a bottle of wine.
+After the rice-fish, I go home Froggies, just around the corner, getting to know the other divers.
+Tonight, it's party time: some customers brought Christiane some cheese, and I'm not the only one who thought of bringing a bottle of wine.

-The meal ends so cheerfully, in the French, under the benevolent smiles of a couple of Australians, Jeane and Bert, who taste politely french cheese... with much less greed than Christiane.
+The meal ends happily, French style, under the benevolent smiles of an Australian couple, Jeane and Bert, who politely taste the french cheese... with much less greed than Christiane.

-Every night, we will be entitled to this little concert very nice.
-It's not just for folklore.
-I will see, during the days to come, that all the locals love to sing, at any time, on the boat, in the village, fishing, during their activities of the day ...
+Every night we will have this nice little concert.
+It is not only for the folklore.
+I will realize, during the days to come, that all the local people love to sing, at any time, on the boat, in the village, at the fishing, during their activities of the day...

-I'm tired and I go back to my bungalow early, recover from this long journey.
-Spartan comfort: bed, fan, mandi (water tank and bowl with which we spray to wash).
-In bed !
+I'm exhausted and I'm going home early to my bungalow to recover from this long trip.
+Spartan comfort: bed, fan, mandi (water tank and bowl with which you spray yourself to wash).
+To bed!
 Tomorrow, I dive on the famous Bunaken drop-offs.